utahjohnnymontana/DVD-Rip-Prep/README.md

 Season 1 is mostly hard telecined with a few mixed episodes.
 All ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.

+### Gunsmoke (1955)

+Season 1 is mostly soft telecined and ran successfully with default settings.

 ### The Loner (1965)

 Hard telecined all the way through.
 Ran successfully with default settings.

 ### The Simpsons (1989)

-Some episodes are mixed.
-Others are diagnosed as hard telecined, but they show evidence of having some full interlacing mixed in.
-Luckily, that is handled by the hard telecine method, which marks interlaced frames and then deinterlaces them following inverse telecine.
-So, everything works fine with the default settings.
+Episodes are mixed.
+While many can be processed at FIXRATE 1, most are at least a little better at FIXRATE 2, so that it what I recommend.

+### Star Trek Deep Space Nine (1993)

+Episodes are mixed.
+Some can be processed at FIXRATE 1, but most require FIXRATE 2, so it is probably best to use that for all of them.

 ### The Twilight Zone (1985)

 These episodes are mostly hard telecined, but a few are mixed to a crazy degree, with hundreds of frame rate transitions.
 Episode 1&2 has 323 segments and took more than a day to process!
-I can't imagine what the editing process was like.
-The mixed episodes need a MINSEG of 1.
+The best and certainly easiest approch here is to just run them at FIXRATE 2 if you can accept 120FPS.

 ### The Virginian (1962)